dotCover 2025.3 Help

 1. Open coverage results either in the Coverage Results Browser window or Unit Test Coverage window.

-2. Select a node and in the context menu choose:
+2. Select a node and in the context menu select:

 • Exclude from Coverage Results to exclude the node from the current results.